phchma/phchma.github.io/index.md

 ## Research
 I focuses mainly on the **"bridges"** to cross over the scale gaps in the **Gas-solid interfacial reaction** and **Process granular segregation** systems.

-- Here are some topics:
+Here are some topics:
   - Relation between carbon monooxide and hydrogen in the gaseous reduction of iron oxides
-  -
+  - Granular segregation in burden distribution process

 #### Header 4